overlay

 Linguistics as a Moral Turn: How One Word Redefined a Brand

 Most brands use a similar basic blueprint: define your identity, maintain consistency with it, and foster loyalty through familiarity.
-But Gillette upended this playbook.
+But Gillette upended this playbook with a purpose-driven marketing approach.
 It didn’t discard its tagline — it dismantled it.

 By shifting from “get” to “be,” the campaign shifted masculinity from something you prove to something you embody.
 It no longer revolved around looking good, but being good—an infinitely more personal and challenging ask.

-Linguistically, “The Best Men Can Be” is a signifier of moral responsibility, about internal integrity as opposed to external validation.
-It is in that linguistic nuance where the actual change can be found.
+Linguistically, Gillette’s “The Best Men Can Be” is a signifier of moral responsibility, about internal integrity as opposed to external validation.
+It is in that linguistic nuance where the actual brand legacy transformation can be found.
 Gillette didn’t just blandly say “Buy our razors.”
 It said, “Rethink what it means to be a man — and we’ll do the same.”

-When a Razor Brand Took on Real-World Taboos
+When a Razor Brand Tackled Taboos through Purpose-Driven Marketing

 This campaign mixed commercial storytelling with civic discourse.
-There are many brands that use social messaging to appear woke and socially conscious, but Gillette actually went in wholeheartedly.
+There are many brands that use social messaging to appear woke and socially conscious, but Gillette actually went in wholeheartedly with a purpose-driven marketing approach.

 The ad did not rely on celebrity endorsers or overused tropes.
 It highlighted the difficult, uncomfortable conversations that society too often shies away from: bullying, harassment, toxic peer culture, and passive bystander behavior.
 These were not rhetorical metaphors used as gimmicks; they were actual lived realities that the ad business either glorified or willfully ignored.